 Eligibility: Any NSHSS member, NSHSS Collegiate Council representative, or NSHSS Fellow with an established product, passion project, or nonprofit that contributes to world betterment.

-The NSHSS Be More Fund is a program set up to provide funding to NSHSS members and educators aspiring for world betterment.
-NSHSS co-founder Claes Nobel states, "I believe that the human race can be fundamentally better than it is, and students like you will be the ones to change the world to make it what it can be.
+The NSHSS Be More Fund is a program set up to provide more than $100,000 in funding to NSHSS members and educators aspiring for world betterment.
+NSHSS co-founder Claes Nobel once said, "I believe that the human race can be fundamentally better than it is, and students like you will be the ones to change the world to make it what it can be.
 You are the most formidable proponents of change."

-Each of our winners will receive a $10,000 grant from NSHSS to help fund their submissions for world betterment.
+Each of our 2022 winners received a $10,000 grant from NSHSS to help fund their world betterment initiatives.

 Lora Mei McManus-Graham serves as an independent DEI consultant and the PK-12 Chair of Equity & Instruction at The Blake School in Minneapolis, Minnesota.
 As the product of two Los Angeles independent schools, she is deeply passionate about inspiring change from within.
 A former K-12 teacher, McManus-Graham focuses specifically on actionable steps to reconcile school culture and create schools in which families and employees of color feel not only in the space, but of the space—the critical difference between inclusion and belonging.
 She also led the team that developed the My-Space virtual reality experience that envisions aspirational spaces of belonging and joy for historically marginalized groups.
 McManus-Graham hold M.A.s in Curriculum and Instruction & Education Administration from Cal State Channel Islands where she authored "Experiences of Discrimination and Microaggressions towards Women of Color in Independent School Headships."